CZ-NIC/knot-resolver/doc/upgrading.rst

 * DoH over HTTP/1 and unencrypted transports is still available in :ref:`legacy http module <mod-http-doh>` (``kind='doh'``).
   This module will not receive receive any more bugfixes and will be eventually removed.
-* New releases since October 2020 will contain changes for `DNS Flag Day 2020 <https://dnsflagday.net/2020/>`_.
-Please double-check your firewall, it has to allow DNS traffic on UDP and also TCP port 53.

 5.1 to 5.2